-The Execute Project Wizard Extension function makes it possible to execute a wizard in Runtime.
-The wizard must have already been imported in the Editor.
+The Execute Project Wizard Extension function makes it possible to execute a wizard in the Runtime.
+To execute the add-in, it must be configured in the Editor and called up in the Runtime.
+The wizard to be linked must have already been imported in the editor.